 MEDICARE SUPPLEMENT PLANS

 Medicare Supplement Plans in Eastern Pennsylvania’s Lehigh Valley and Pocono regions, as well as in Central New Jersey.

-Medicare supplement plans can be a complicated topic.
-Our experts can help you to determine which plan is the best fit for you.
+Medicare Supplement plans can be a complicated topic.
+Our experts can help you to determine which Medicare plan is the best fit for you.

 Medicare insurance is a government-sponsored health insurance program available to most people aged 65 or older and who have paid into Social Security.
 It’s divided into several sections with differing costs and choices.

 Part B covers the cost of medical treatments which occur outside of hospitals.
 Alongside costs related to deductibles and coinsurance, Part B also requires a yearly premium that varies based on the beneficiary's earnings and Social Security benefits.

 Medicare insurance can be quite complicated.
 But that's where our advisors can help.
 Please feel free to contact our agents today if you want to talk about your options.